-i.
-No recording of any kind of a hearing is allowed.
-No electronic devices may be used during a hearing by anyone present. ii.
+- i.
+No recording of any kind of a sanctioning panel is allowed.
+No electronic devices may be used during a sanctioning panel by anyone present. - ii.
 A documentary record of the proceedings will be kept in the files of the COD.
 This record should consist of: (1) the complaint and respondent's response, (2) all documents submitted at the hearing, and (3) the decision letter.
 This record does not summarize or otherwise attempt to preserve the hearing or deliberative discussions.

-X. Sanctions
+XI.
+Sanctions